TWSICommunity/ponytown/README.md

 ## Running the server

-1) Use node.js to start the server, the main File is called `app.js`

-    $ node app.js
+1) Install node.js from https://nodejs.org/

+2) click on (Clone or Download) then click on (download ZIP)

+3) extract it somewhere like your desktop

+4) open up command prompt

+5) go to the loaction where is that folder at

+6) do `npm install`

+7) do `node app.js`

 Table of Contents
 -----------------